Read our 5 step guide to adopting a dog from the Dumfries and Galloway Canine Rescue Centre.

 If there is a dog on our site who has caught your eye, you will need to fill in a Homefinder Questionnaire.

 This simple form tells us a bit about you and your circumstances so that we can see if you would be a good match for the dog in mind.
-The form can be found when you click on the “Adopt” button at the bottom of the dogs information page.
-Remember, some dogs (small, good with children, certain breeds etc) that are highly sought after may not even make it onto the website before being reserved so if you are seeking something very specific it is also worth keeping in touch by phone - a call once a week will ensure we will immediately think of you when your ideal dog arrives!
+The form can be found when you click on the “Express an Interest” button at the bottom of the dogs information page.

 Step 2: Find Your Perfect Partner